NewEnglandTravelPlanner.com Logo

 The crenellated Italianate tower on a hill in Provincetown MA is the Pilgrim Monument.
 Head for it for the best view of the town in both its physical and historical aspects.

-Modeled on the Torre del Mangia in Siena, Italy, the granite tower is 252.5 feet (77 meters) high.
+Modeled on the Torre del Mangia in Siena, Italy, the granite tower on a hill in the center of Provincetown (map) is 252.5 feet (77 meters) high.
 The cornerstone was laid in 1907 with President Teddy Roosevelt in attendance, and the structure was completed three years later, when President Taft did the dedicating.

 How do visitors get to the top to enjoy the view?
 Well, there's no elevator, so you c-l-i-m-b, the equivalent of climbing to the top of a 20-story building.